- What is the Math Workshop?

 Who can use the Math Workshop?

 The Workshop is available to all Bates students.
 Since its inception in 2000, thousands of students have used the services of the Workshop.
-In particular, the MSW provides assistance to students in courses that have a mathematical component.
+In particular, the MSW provides assistance to students in courses that have a quantitative component.

 A small sampling of the courses for which students have received assistance are are listed below: